Subscriber only lesson.

 Sign up to this course to view this lesson.

 This module shows how to apply de-aggregation to our sample model.
 The end goal here is to avoid m:m (many to many) joins by creating new dimensional tables that can be linked into the model via 1:m (one to many) relationships.

 Download this lesson’s related exercise files.
-You can download the source data files from the top of your Lessons page.Table De-Aggregation - Application.pbix
+You can download the source data files for the course from the resources section of your Lessons page.Table De-Aggregation - Application.pbix

 369.6 KB Table De-Aggregation - Application - Completed.pbix

 Table De-Aggregation - Application

 Creating new dimensional tables for our sample model.